 Any member may propose an amendment to these bylaws.
 Proposed amendments must be approved by a majority vote of the Council before being submitted for approval by the Club membership.
 The text of proposed amendments will be published on the Club website at least two weeks before the meeting at which it is submitted for approval.
 Amendments will be adopted upon approval by two-thirds of the Club members present at a Club meeting.

 ARTICLE XI – EFFECTIVE DATE

-These by-laws will become effective upon approval by two-thirds of the Club members present at the Club' Annual Meeting.
+These bylaws, and any amendments to them, will become effective upon approval by two-thirds of the Club members present and voting at the Club's Annual Meeting.